SR--/placecolor/relationship.senses.vision.md

 ---
 Vision (or the eye) has evolved multiple times in the Earth's evolutionary history.

 For example, see Peter Godfrey-Smith on an alternative evolutionary pathway of an octopus eye.
-Last common ancestor with humans is a flat worm or some such creature (cf. [[Planarian | portrait.character.taxon.planarian]]).
+Last common ancestor with humans is a flat worm or some such creature (cf. [[Planarian|portrait.taxon.planarian]]).
 Yet, octopi have good vision that has developed independently.

 Another interesting fact about octopi is that they most likely can see light, and possibly patterns of light, with their whole skin.